Vukp17/blog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

+## Description

+This is a sample Angular application that demonstrates various features and functionalities.
+It serves as a starting point for building Angular applications.

+## Libraries Used

+The following libraries are used in this application:

+- [Angular](https://angular.io): A powerful framework for building web applications.
+- [Angular CLI](https://angular.io/cli): Command-line interface for Angular development.
+- [Karma](https://karma-runner.github.io): A test runner for JavaScript unit tests.
+- [Fakerjs] :

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Or use it with docker  can run `docker compose up --build` or run build.sh file App is also avabile on `https://prod.vulkan.si/`

 ## Code scaffolding